 You do have the option to head further inland to see the Grand Canyon or Monument Valley, but even if you only have time to stick to the direct route you'll still enjoy some incredible stops along the way.

-Road trip route from San Diego to Yellowstone National Park
+How to drive from San Diego to Yellowstone National Park

 Hop on the I-15 North straight out of San Diego, switching to the I-215 at Murrieta.
 You can stop at San Bernardino National Forest if you want to stretch your legs under the shade of the trees before heading out into the desert.